grafana/faro-web-sdk/docs/sources/developer/architecture/components/transports.md

 Transports are the final data processors in the Faro architecture.
 They are responsible for doing something with the data once it was collected by the instrumentations and processed by the internal API.

-By default, the core library does not provide any transports out of the box and they are either prvovided by wrapper packages like `web-sdk` or by the user.
+By default, the core library does not provide any transports out of the box and they are either provided by wrapper packages like `web-sdk` or by the user.

 ## Transports SDK